Fayetteville Angels (Arkansas baseball): 1934 & 1935: Arkansas State League

 Despite folding the season before, Fayetteville resumed play in 1935, as the newly renamed Fayetteville "Bears" continued Arkansas State League play.
 The Arkansas State League expanded to become a six-team league, adding the Cassville Tigers and Huntsville Red Birds franchises.
 The Bears ended the 1935 season with a record of 45–56, placing fifth in the overall regular season standings of the six–team league.
 Lyle Casey and Fred Cato served as the Fayetteville managers.
 Cato began the season as player/manager of the Rogers Lions.
 Fayetteville ended the season 17.0 games behind the first place Siloam Springs Travelers.
-Fayetteville did not qualify for the playoff after Rogers won the first half of the split season schedule and Rogers won the second half.
+Fayetteville did not qualify for the playoff after Rogers won the first half of the split season schedule and Siloam Springs won the second half.
 In the final, Rogers defeated Siloam Springs and won their second consecutive championship.

 At age 30, the 1935 Fayetteville season was the final professional season for Fayetteville player/manager Fred Cato.
 From 1936 to 1938 Cato played for the House of David traveling baseball team along with his brother Louis Cato.

 Fayetteville player/manager John Lyle "Pete" Casey was a native of neighboring Bentonville, Arkansas.
 Casey began his professional baseball career in 1922, before his playing career was slowed as a result of a hit by pitch to his left temple in 1927.
 The beaning permanently affected his hearing and sight.
 After leaving Fayetteville during the 1935 season, he played the remainder of the season for the Bentonville Officeholders.
 Casey then played for the Rogers Lions in 1936 in his final professional season as a player.
 In 1937 Casey served as a minor league umpire for the Arkansas-Missouri League.
 Casey died in Rogers, Arkansas in August 1937 at age 38.

 In his only professional baseball season, Elmer Honea played in 117 games for Fayetteville in 1935 with positive results, hitting a grand slam in his very first at bat.
 At age 20, the Fayetteville native hit .285 with 20 home runs and 86 RBI in his lone professional season.
 Honea graduated from the University of Arkansas and played football at Arkansas in 1934.
 He had also lettered in basketball for Arkansas in 1935.
 Honea was a graduate of Fayetteville High School and wore #24 while playing basketball for the University of Arkansas.